Salem, Utah

 Salem is a city in Utah County, Utah.
 It is part of the Provo–Orem metropolitan area.
 The population was 9,298 at the time of the 2020 U.S. census.
 Landmark locations in Salem include the Dream Mine of John Hyrum Koyle and the Salem Pond.

 History

 Known as "Summer Spring" by the Indians, and "Pond Town" by early settlers.
 Pond Town was first settled in 1851.

 Salem was later named after New Salem, Massachusetts, the birthplace of Lyman Curtis, to honor his contributions to the community.
-Curtis was good with a gun and a bodyguard for Joseph Smith.
+Curtis was a bodyguard for Joseph Smith.
 He was later among the earliest Latter-day Saint settlers in Utah.
 Curtis also was important in central Utah for founding a lumber mill and being involved in important irrigation efforts.

 Salem Days

 Salem Days is a week-long city celebration held in either the first or second week of August every year and are a collective of many activities, including a baby contest, car show, cardboard boat regatta, grand parade, firework show, pageant, children's parade, and movie in the park.
 It has been going on since 1949 when the Church of Jesus Christ of Latter-day Saints asked the cities of Utah to celebrate their towns yearly.